murffious/Software_Books-Notes/README.md

 tially not using the best language for the task).
 There is a belief in many circles that the best software engineers don't define themselves around a particular language.
+Where possible, try to truly diversify.
+The languages in the cluster of {Python, Ruby, and JavaScript} are somewhat similar to each other.
+It's better if you can learn languages that are more different, like Python, C++, and Java.

 ###### [Becoming a better programmer by PETE goodliffe](http://shop.oreilly.com/product/0636920033929.do)
 care about making truly great software  that is the goal